What is a Clinical Nurse Specialist?

 - Make clinical recommendations to physicians, other health care providers, insurance companies, patients, or health care organizations.

-These are the skills Clinical Nurse Specialists say are the most useful in their careers:
+Below is a list of the skills most Clinical Nurse Specialists say are important on the job.

 Speaking: Talking to others to convey information effectively.